merlin910/swift-style-guide/README.markdown

 ### Type Inference

 Prefer compact code and let the compiler infer the type for constants or variables of single instances.
 Type inference is also appropriate for small, non-empty arrays and dictionaries.
 When required, specify the specific type such as `CGFloat` or `Int16`.
+This rule can be overlooked if significant compile time improvements can be measured when typing dictionaries or arrays.

 **Preferred**:
 ```swift